Jarzka/MertaScript2/README.md

 them locally (and probably re-change after every game update).

-In practice, this means that when a BOT player is added in the game, their hardcoded name appears in the game log files, but their display name (the name that a players sees in the game) can be something else.
+In practice, this means that when a BOT player is added in the game, their hardcoded name appears in the game log files, but their display name (the name that a player sees in the game) can be something else.

 In **Counter-Strike: Global Offensive**, the BOT player names seen in the log files and in the game should be same, so alias names are not needed.